toddhorner/AFT/states/OH.md

 **NO**

 1. As stated above, the department of agriculture does not set forth planning goals related to agriculture.
 No other state entity has the mission or capacity to establish planning goals related to agriculture.
 Ohio Balanced Growth does address farmland preservation, as it relates to water resource stewardship, but only tangentially.
+2. Also, regarding Ohio Balanced Growth, comments from Rachael Beeman, MORPC’s watershed and surface water point person:

+    >There’s a helpful report, conducted through ODOT, which essentially analyzed the efficacy of Balanced Growth Planning.
+Ohio is a volunteer based state that ran out of funding a while back.
+There’s no means to enforce any of the recommendations agreed upon in the plans.
+This makes it hard to understand the correlations, if there are any, between Balanced Growth Planning and recent land use and transportation related policies.
+I think the impact Balanced Growth has had is limited but important.
+It provided an opportunity to sit down with decision makers help them understand how development impacts the local eco-system.
+BGP really works in concert with other planning programs, and serves more as research materials/supporting documentation.

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.